ISTANBUL BLOG: No monetary messin’ from ailing Erdogan ahead of his video date with Putin

 Delaying the elections still remains the main alternative for Erdogan, with his latest health problems adding even more uncertainty to an already totally uncertain election environment.

 One known unknown is whether Erdogan has the strength to move on the nuclear option, namely the declaration of another election victory that would as per usual remain beyond verification.
-As said, some shocking events would need to occur for this option to become viable.
+As said, some shocking, disorientating events would need to occur for this option to become viable.

-Erdogan, it can be noted, now has the option of providing Turkey with a godsend.
+Erdogan, let's note, now has the option of providing Turkey with a godsend.
 He could head abroad to receive medical attention.
 It would be a perfect face-saver.
-He could argue that he would of course have triumphed in the elections if he had not needed treatment for urgent health problems.
+He could argue that he would of course have triumphed in the elections if he had not needed treatment for his urgent health problems.

-Amid the chaos, the opposition bloc unofficially named its central bank governor as Hakan Kara, a former chief economist at the regulator.
+Amid the chaos, the opposition bloc has unofficially named its central bank governor as Hakan Kara, a former chief economist at the regulator.
 Where orthodoxy is concerned, Kara is 100%-organic orthodox.
 There are no additives.

 Champagne bottles would be popping in London and New York if Kara was appointed to the post.